 The FTC is in a transition phase; Chairwoman Ramirez is serving her final months at the helm, and new hires are being brought in for key technical positions.
 To wit, don’t expect significant policy movement on this matter for many months, if not years.

 In the meantime: if you’re facing an Internet law issue related to online promotional campaigns, or if you landed on the FTC’s radar, contact Kelly / Warner Law for help.
-A pioneer in the field of online marketing legal research and litigation, our team has helped over 500 companies and entrepreneurs navigate the peaks and valleys of advertising legalities.
+A pioneer in the field of online marketing litigation, our team has helped over 500 companies and entrepreneurs navigate the peaks and valleys of advertising legalities.
 Get in touch today so we can start solving your legal problems, for the right price.